 More than 1500 students from various countries study at the School.
-GITIS is proud to be a direct hair of the famous Stanislavski’s system.
+GITIS is proud to be a direct heir of the famous Stanislavski’s system.

 Moscow famous sightseeing